 CHAIR; Parent Representative

-I have two children at the school, Sol in Class Three and Zac in Class One.
+I have two children at the school, Sol in Class Five and Zac in Class Three.

 My wife Angie and most of her extended family are also part of the school community.
 I have worked in information security and privacy for longer than I care to admit, 11 years of which I ran my own companies.
 I’m a member of the Institute of Directors and enjoy the opportunity to use what I have learnt through their board training programs to make a positive contribution to the school and community.